Contact and support

 - Do not place wooden products in the dishwasher or refrigerator.

-- Do not let metal sit in water, as this will cause rust.
+- Do not let metal such as stainless steel sit in water, as this will cause rust.

-- Allow products with heating elements, burners or tea lights to fully cool before touching or moving them.
+- Allow products with heating elements, burners and tea lights to fully cool before touching or moving them.

 If you have any complaints about our products or service, we are genuinely sorry.
 Please either contact us by telephone (+31 (0)172-611502 - local charges apply) or fill in our contact form so that we can be of assistance as quickly as possible.